Release Process¶

 Version Format¶

-Lance uses semantic versioning with prerelease identifiers:
+Lance uses version numbers with prerelease identifiers:

 - Stable: X.Y.Z (e.g., 1.3.0)